dogsheep/github-to-sqlite/README.md

     $ github-to-sqlite repos github.db dogsheep # organization
     $ github-to-sqlite repos github.db simonw # user

+You can pass more than one username to fetch for multiple users or organizations at once:

+    $ github-to-sqlite repos github.db simonw dogsheep

 ## Fetching repos that have been starred by a user

 The `starred` command fetches the repos that have been starred by a user.